Lao Cong Shui Xian (Old Bush Narcissus)

 You often need two people and a small ladder to pick from old bushes.
 These bushes are not trimmed.
 So, if you wish to pick the best spring tea, you must select from the leaves at the end of the branches.
 The picking standard for Lao Cong Shui Xian is “zhong kai mian”.
 Loosely this means that you would begin picking when the last tea leaf opens from the bud and is two thirds the size of the most mature leaves of the new growth.

 Freshly picked leaves are carried back to the factory in large bamboo baskets and left to wither in the sunshine for about 2-3 hours.
-This tea is not made by machine, so the tea master will have to set the leaves on bamboo trays to naturally oxidize.
+This tea is oxidized by the traditional “shaking” method rather than in a mechanized tumbler.
+The traditional method requires the tea master to set the leaves on bamboo trays to naturally oxidize.
 Every half an hour or so, he must shake the tea trays by hand.
 This allows the leaves to twist upon each other which gently breaks the cells of the surface as well as the edges of the leaves.
 During this natural oxidation process, the fresh tea’s aroma fills the factory.
 The tea master does not get much sleep during this period of processing.
 The only time he will get any sleep is when the tea pickers are gathering leaves.
 Instead he will have recourse only to nap because the oxidation must be carefully monitored and the oxidation has to be stopped at just the right time.

 The leaves are sent through a very hot rolling machine (about 210 degrees celsius) for 7-10 minutes in order to stop the oxidation.
 Afterward, the leaves get sent through a kneading machine which compresses and kneads the leaves into their long twisted shape.
 The leaves are then sent in to a large oven to make the mao cha.
 The mao cha is already completely dried, but still has the sprigs and unopened leaves in it that need to be sorted about before undergoing another roasting again.
 After the tea season is over they will sort out all the broken pieces and sprigs, putting the good, full leaves above charcoal in bamboo drum shaped holders.
 They are roasted for about 8-12 hours, depending on the weather.
 The first roasting temperature is usually higher, about 100-110 celsius.
 After 8-12 hours, the leaves are left to rest for 20-30 days, depending on the weather.
 The leaves are roasted again for another 8 hours or so at a temperature around 80-90 celsius.
 The temperature is controlled by ashes, spreading a thick or thin layer on top of the charcoal fire.
 This is to make sure there is not a heavy smell from the charcoal.
 If the weather is bad, they will roast the tea for a third time after about another month.
 Then the tea will be completely finished.